Heuritech launches the Lab – an AI dedicated to Ecology

 Finally, we will dedicate our next “Deep learning Meetup” in Paris to applications within ecology, date to be announced by the end of 2019, so please join us!

-We decided to open the Lab because we feel a responsibility to have a more positive impact on the environment.
+We decided to open the Lab because we feel a responsibility with our technology to have a more positive impact on the environment.
 We acknowledge that it is a humble step, and does not make us a “green” company.
 We’d be pleased to be challenged, criticized, or to start new partnerships.
-Get in touch at email@example.com!
+Get in touch at firstname.lastname@example.org!

 - This chart was made using several assumptions (Blog post to come; Feel free to ask for source / methodology).
 Examples: Paris-NY for 1 person is around ~1.4T Co2eq ; For servers Estimation of kWh usage per month times average european carbon Co2 emission for electricity 0.3kg Co2eq / kWh.